sstaehli/EPeverTracerMonitoring/README.md

 Make sure you install the Linux driver for Exar USB UART first
 --------------------------------------------------------------
-The [xr_usb_serial_common](xr_usb_serial_common-1a/) directory contains the makefile and instructions that will compile properly on Liux.
+The [xr_usb_serial_common](xr_usb_serial_common-1a/) directory contains the makefile and instructions that will compile properly on Linux.
 Before compiling be sure to install the linux headers.
 Working with newest kernels (tested on 5.13)

 * xr_serial stock kernel module is not suitable for communication with Epever devices